Getter (DJ): 2012–13: Beginnings

-Petulla said in an interview that on his 19th birthday, he saved up money to move to Los Angeles.
-He would then stay with his friend Oliver Tree and his girlfriend's dorm-room at Cal Arts for a few months.
-He expanded from there, and then soon later he created a mini-band by the pseudonym of Kryph with Oliver Tree and began to learn how to produce Dubstep on Ableton Live and Scratch Vinyl – Record Samples.
-Oliver's dad would later confirm this in a 2023 YouTube Comment under the Red Rocks show of Oliver Tree's.
-Petulla would then get his own apartment and studio.
+Petulla stated in an interview that on his 19th birthday, he saved enough money to move to Los Angeles to pursue music full-time.
+During this early period, he collaborated closely with Oliver Tree, who was then producing heavy dubstep under the pseudonym Kryph.
+The duo formed a short-lived collaborative project called Fractal, which allowed Petulla to refine his production skills in Ableton Live and practice scratching vinyl.
+Petulla eventually secured his own apartment and studio space as his production career began to gain traction.

 Petulla signed to Firepower Records run by Datsik in 2012 before signing with Owsla, a record label founded by dubstep pioneer Skrillex.
 He gained popularity when he began making "Suh Dude" vines with Nick Colletti and Dillon Francis.
 He also said that after touring, he planned to work on "getting something like a TV show or a movie going" with Colletti.

 Petulla first joined Skrillex's OWSLA when he sent his demo before Skrillex heard and told him that he liked it.
 Petulla then sent another track which is now titled Head Splitter and Skrillex said, "He wanted it for OWSLA."
 Petulla said, "We just became friends from there; he introduced me to his team.
 Now we all work together, and they see what I'm trying to do, which is really cool, because they support it and have the resources to make it happen.
 Me and Skrillex have a super-similar taste in heavy bass music, so I'll send him new tracks and new artists."